elena19m/cloud-courses/website/docs/common/ids/_suricata.md

     - **pass** - the packet that matches this rule will not be further inspected and is allowed in the network;
     - **drop** - the traffic that matches this rule will be dropped.
-In this case, neither the source, not the destination are not notified that the packet was dropped;
+In this case, neither the source, not the destination are notified that the packet was dropped;
     - **reject** - same as **drop** with the difference that both source and destination will receive a notification that says that the packet is